MIHAchoppa/BATTLE-RAP-AI/replit.md

 # Voice-Enabled Rap Battle Game

 ## Overview
 This project is a real-time, voice-enabled rap battle application designed for immersive battles against AI opponents.
 It leverages advanced AI for speech recognition, rap generation, and text-to-speech, aiming to create an authentic and dynamic battle rap experience.
-The application includes a sophisticated scoring system, character selection with distinct voices, and monetization features, positioning it as a unique entertainment platform in the voice AI gaming market.
+The application includes a sophisticated scoring system, character selection with distinct voices, email/password authentication, and monetization features, positioning it as a unique entertainment platform in the voice AI gaming market.
 The ambition is to provide a highly engaging and technically advanced rap battle simulation.

 ## User Preferences
 - Focus on functional implementation over extensive documentation